deepakushwaha17/BridgeLabz-Training/README.md

 - 21-Jan-2026 (Wednesday) : Learned about Java Generics and implemented it.

+- 22-Jan-2026 (Thursday) : Learned about collections e.g. list,set,queue,map .
+Solved practice problem of list and set.

+- 23-Jan-2026 (Friday) : Continued with collections and solved practice problem of queue and map.
+Also solved some scenario problems.

+- 26-Jan-2026 (Monday) : Learned about IO Streams and implemented it by solving practice problems.

+- 27-Jan-2026 (Tuesday) : Learned about Exception Handling and implemented it by solving practice problems.
+Also solved LexicalTwist scenario problem.

+- 28-Jan-2026 (Wednesday) : Learned about Regular Expressions(Regex) and solved some practice problem .
+Also solved Flip Key Logical scenario problem.

 ## 🌟 Growth Journey
 This repository reflects my dedication, problem-solving skills, and consistent growth as a Java trainee at BridgeLabz.